turlando/ujpc/README.markdown

 * `gradle javadoc`: generate Javadoc and UML
 * `gradle clean`: remove all the generated artifacts

+## Interactive environment

+Is it possible and encorauged to experiment with this project using a REPL.

+If you already have `jshell` in your `PATH` just run `jshell --class-path build/libs/ujpc.jar`.
+Otherwise you can run `gradle --console plain jshell` but your experience will be limited as no text navigation, history search or command completion will be provided.

 ## Running the examples

 Currently available examples: